 Since virtually all relevant social networks are for-profit free-to-use proprietary platforms, to use them, we must forfeit our privacy, control, and choice.
 When we give up our privacy, marketers can use pin-point accuracy with the ads they serve us.
 When we give up control, we are forced to adapt to the changes a network imposes on us.
-When we give up choice, we can’t leave the network and continue to have the same features and connections with friends elsewhere.
+When we give up a choice, we can’t leave the network and continue to have the same features and connections with friends elsewhere.

 The only way we can restore privacy, control, and choice is to create a decentralized social network.

-Table of Contents
+Table of contents

 - What is a decentralized social network?